-AC Hotel Burgos is ideally located to visit this historic city with nearby attractions including the sumptuous UNESCO-protected Gothic Cathedral, the Museum of Human Evolution, and a myriad of topnotch tapas bars.
-Located in the historic pedestrian zone, this hotel features sleek exterior air-conditioned guest rooms, and trendy dining options.
+AC Hotel Burgos is ideally located to visit this historic city with nearby attractions including the sumptuous UNESCO-protected Gothic Cathedral, the Museum of Human Evolution, and a myriad of top-notch tapas bars.
+Located in the historical pedestrian zone, this hotel features sleek exterior air-conditioned guest rooms, and trendy dining options.
 Please note: this accommodation is available on limited departures.

-This boutique hotel constructed in a restored home has spacious, individually decorated, un-air-conditioned guest rooms with polished wood floors combining Spanish antiques with exposed beams and brick.
+This boutique hotel constructed in a restored home has spacious, individually decorated, un-air-conditioned guest rooms with polished wood floors, Spanish antiques, and exposed beams and brick.
 Common areas include a fireside living room with inviting couches, a relaxed café for drinks or light fare, and a dramatically lit fine-dining restaurant.
 An antique shop is also on the premises.
 Please note: this accommodation is available on limited departures.

 Hotel Monumento Pazo de Orban

 This historic hotel in a beautifully renovated 18th-century former ecclesiastical residence was one of the original hostels, or hospitales, built along the Camino de Santiago to shelter pilgrims.
 Still owned by the church, the Camino actually traverses the structure and its surrounding grounds and extensive outbuildings.
-The careful renovation preserved the wood floors, beams, and exposed stone and has been artfully combined with modern chrome fixtures, tile, and minimalist décor and fabrics.
+The careful renovation preserved the wood floors, beams, and exposed stone, artfully combining these original materials with modern chrome fixtures, tile, and minimalist décor and fabrics.
+Comfortable rooms are naturally cooled without air conditioning.
 The restaurant is the Navarre region’s first Slow Food establishment.
 Roncesvalles is a tiny town at 3,000 feet, just below the Ibañeta Pass of the Pyrenean border between France and Spain.

 |15 meals: 8 breakfasts, 3 lunches, and 4 dinners|